bmwcarit/ramses/doc/sphinx/viewer.rst

 .. note::

+    To exclude the Viewer's UI from the screenshot you can set the :option:`ramses-viewer --gui` to either `on` or `off`.
-    By default the Logic Viewer creates an offscreen buffer for the scene.
+    In `on` mode the Viewer creates an offscreen buffer for the scene.
-    That's why the screenshot's size is independent of the window size and does not contain the Logic Viewer's UI.
+    That's why the screenshot's size is independent of the window size and does not contain the Viewer's UI.

 --------------------------------------------------
 Logic Engine Update